mozilla/policy-templates/docs/index.md

 Prevent Firefox from being updated beyond the specified version.

-You can specify the any version as ```xx.``` and Firefox will be updated with all minor versions, but will not be updated beyond the major version.
+You can specify the version as ```xx.``` and Firefox will be updated with all minor versions, but will not be updated beyond the major version.

 You can also specify the version as ```xx.xx.``` and Firefox will be updated with all patch versions, but will not be updated beyond the minor version.